The 6 Best Korean Moisturizers For Oily Skin.

 Oily skin?
 Try the Green Tea fresh cream.

-The texture is similar to aloe Vera; it has a gel consistency.
+The texture is like aloe Vera.
+It has a gel consistency.
 It will leave your face feeling radiant and refreshed without it being oily.

 Nature Republic: Soothing & Moisture Aloe Vera Gel